Arsanuos/psdToHtml/README.md

 # psdToHtml
 I will add here some of the psd templates that I had converted to html.
-Please note that some of them doesn't use any responsive libs so they may not be fully responsive
+Please note that some of them don't use any responsive libs so they may not be fully responsive